 Cooperation

-Member States
+UN Member States

-The Mechanism therefore engages with governments at various levels to understand any concerns or sensitivities, and increase their understanding of its mandate, the nature of its activities on their territories, and the importance of their cooperation to enable its work.
+The Mechanism therefore engages with governments at various levels to understand any concerns or sensitivities, and ensure their understanding of its mandate, the nature of its activities on their territories, and the importance of their cooperation to enable its work.

 Thumbnail